This post may contain affiliate links.

-Mangoes: Mango is the main ingredient and I can’t stress more to choose sweet and sour mangoes that are flavorful.
+Mangoes: Mangoes are the main ingredient and I can’t stress more to choose sweet and sour mangoes that are flavorful and firm.
 BUT if you have tart mangoes, you might need extra sugar to balance the taste.
-Similarly, if your mangoes lack taste, adding extra lemon can do the trick.
-But honestly, I won’t recommend you to make jam of any fruit that lacks in overall flavor as that is a complete waste of ingredients.

 Variety of mango: Chausa, Anwer retol, is my personal favorite.
 You can choose any variety that is fleshy and non-stringy.
 Find more information about mangoes here!
 If your mangoes are stringy, you'll have to pass the puree through the sieve to remove the strings.

-Sugar: the amount of sugar depends on the sweetness of mango.
+Sugar: The amount of sugar depends on the sweetness of the mango.
 If your mango is sweet and you don’t intend canning jam then ¾ cup sugar should be good.
 If your mango is not sweet and tarty then consider adding more sugar to taste.
 Start by adding 2 tablespoons at a time.

-Taste test tips: Always taste test jam by applying a dollop on a small piece of bread.
+Taste test tips: Always taste test jam by applying a dollop to a small piece of bread.
 That gives you accurate ideas of taste otherwise jam would always seem too sweet to be eaten alone.

-Lemon juice: you may add 1 tablespoon extra lemon juice if you like your jam are sweet and sour.
+Lemon juice: You may add 1-2 tablespoons of extra lemon juice if you like your jam to be sweet and sour.
 Avoid adding too much or your jam will have a prominent lemon taste.
 You can switch lemon juice with Orange juice and zest.
 It is a great way to add depth and pectin to the jam.

 Find a pictorial step-by-step of how to make a Mango jam below with pro tips.